Building Brighter Futures

 Laura’s wide breadth of experience includes supporting people with challenging life circumstances including homelessness, looked after children and young people, addictions, custodial enevironments and mental health.
 She has been a national trainer of suicide prevention since 2009.
 Laura is excited to be taking up a training role at SMILE Counselling and is keen to contribute to the wellbeing of young people, their families and the communities there they live.

 Laura attends gym classes, run regularly and feel that this supports both her physical and mental well-being.
 She is also passionate about going to the theatre to see almost anything!

-Mairi is enrolled in a Doctorate in Counselling Psychology, currently training in person-centred therapy.
+Mairi is enrolled in a Doctorate in Counselling Psychology.